Costinteo/osds-lab/lab2/README.md

 4. Communicate with the binary: `line = target.recvline()` and `target.sendline(b"input")`;
 5. Once we're done crafting and sending the payload, we can turn it into an interactive shell: `target.interactive()`;

 There are a lot more functions to see.
-You can check out the [pwntools documentation](https://docs.pwntools.com/en/stable/), or writeups from pwn CTFs challenges on [.hidden's website](https://dothidden.xyz/tags/pwn/).
+You can check out the [pwntools documentation](https://docs.pwntools.com/en/stable/), or writeups from pwn CTF challenges on [.hidden's website](https://dothidden.xyz/tags/pwn/).

 A template is provided for you at `solve_ex2.py`.
 Complete it.